SilvioDiasJr/silviodiasjr/README.md

 ## I'm Silvio Dias!

-I am a student of the technical course in systems development.
+I am a student of the technical course in systems development   :computer:.

 ### About me